-There was a great selection of food available all day ranging from the offerings of the Country Women’s Association Kiosk to dishes from around the world including Turkish gozleme, pizzas, European sausages, doner kebabs, , hamburgers, pizzas, pies, cakes, ice creams and more.
-A dedicated food area with tables and chairs was set up in the centre of the food stalls.
-Visitors also stayed on to watch the spectacular fireworks display by All Occasions Pyrotechnics at 6.30pm on Saturday evening.
+There will be a great selection of food available all day ranging from the offerings of the Country Women’s Association Kiosk to dishes from around the world including Turkish gozleme, pizzas, European sausages, doner kebabs, hamburgers, pizzas, pies, cakes, ice creams and more.
+A dedicated food area with tables and chairs will be set up in the centre of the food stalls.

 ST IVES SHOW

 St Ives Showground Mona Vale Road, St Ives

 Thanks go to Seven News anchor, Mark Ferguson, for opening the 2016 St Ives Show.

 The Northern Suburbs Agricultural and Horticultural Society Inc is extremely grateful to Mark for making time in his busy schedule to come to St Ives Showground on Saturday, May 21 to open this year’s event.

 Mark’s strong country links made him a fitting choice to open a show that has been bringing a little bit of country to the city since 1921.

 Mark began his career in his hometown of Tamworth in north-west New South Wales as a cadet journalist at the local TV station, NEN-9, where his rounds covered everything from cattle prices to country music.